Wipie/LightShotGalleryDownloader-CLI/README.md

 ```bash
 node .
 ```
 Let it run depending on how much screenshots there is it might take a LONG time.

-I had to pause thread every download to avoid LightShot's auto timeout.
+## Troubleshooting

+If during download you are getting error while downloading, navigate inside index.js and uncomment Line 18, wipe the /images/ folder and try again.
+It will take longer but you won't be timed out by prntscr.com